 How do you choose a Glucose monitor?

-Important features to consider when selecting glucose meter: choose a meter,
+Important features to consider when selecting a glucose meter: choose a meter,

 - Which is conveniently smaller, lightweight, and easy to carry with you?

-- That requires a smaller blood sample means less painful.
+- That requires a smaller blood sample means less pain.